 It’d be great if you could set a testing schedule and always have everything go to plan—but that’s not the reality.
-It’s understandable that you are under the gun to meet deadlines, so if something seems glitchy, but the test chamber still operates, then maybe you can just push through and get it looked at after you’re finished.
-Just know that all the systems are interwoven to work together.
+If something seems glitchy, but the test chamber still operates, then maybe you can just push through and get it looked at after you’re finished.
+Just know that all the chamber systems are interwoven.
 Any rust or corrosion, water leaks, pooling or condensation, or air leaking is a sign of a future larger imminent repair.

-Issues arise, and it’s important to get ahead of them.
+It’s important to get ahead of issues as they arise.
 You can help maintain your test chambers by accomplishing the following:

 - Practice regular quarterly and annual maintenance.